How to Care for Your Baby's Skin

 by Staff Writer

 Your baby's skin is delicate and needs gentle care.
-A baby's skin is much more susceptible to heat, bacteria, sunburn, and allergens than an adult's skin.
-In order to properly care for your little one's sensitive skin, there are a few baby skin care products you need to get and a few things you need to know.
+It's much more susceptible to heat, bacteria, sunburn, and allergens than an adult's skin.
+In order to properly care for your little one's sensitive skin, there are a few baby skin care products you need and a few tips you need to know.

 Never use adult soaps, lotions, powders, or shampoos on your baby.
 Use plain water or gentle skin and hair care products designed specifically for babies.